Peter’s mother-in-law is nameless, because the focus of the story is on Jesus’ miracle, not on any one individual in the story

 Main themes of the story

-Those who serve in the background can play a vital part in God’s plan.
+Those who serve in the background can also play a vital part in God’s plan.

-The event takes place on the Sabbath, and the house in which the miracle occurred may have been quite close to the local synagogue at Capernaum where the men of this particular family were attending.
-The gospel words make this clear “and in due course they left the synagogue and came straight to the house of Simon and Andrew.”
-James and John were in the company as well – so the house would have been filled with a number of large, healthy and hungry men, all needing to be fed.
+The gospel words make this clear “and in due course they left the synagogue and came straight to the house of Simon and his brother Andrew.”
+James and John were in the company as well – so the house would have been filled with a number of large, healthy, hungry men, all needing to be fed.

 Ruins of the synagogue at Capernaum – not the one Jesus visited, but a later one probably built on the site of the former synagogue

 There were also, incidentally, rabbinic rules for visiting with the sick.
-Visitors were not permitted to sit on the bed or on a chair, but were to stand or sit upon the floor near the bed.
+Visitors were not permitted to sit on the bed (very sensible) but were to stand or sit upon the floor near the bed.

 Jesus heals the mother-in-law of Peter, Rembrandt sketch

-The woman immediately got to work, preparing food for the evening meal.
-There was no fuss, no halleluiahs, about her cure.
+There was no fuss, no halleluiahs, about the mother-in-law’s cure.
 Life in the home of this practical, no-nonsense woman simply returned to normal.

-It cannot have been easy for anyone, but especially the family members.
+It cannot have been easy for anyone, especially the family members.

 The house of Peter’s mother-in-law became almost a headquarters for Jesus from this point, whenever he was in Galilee.